DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 You need to set a `rpc_user` and a `rpc_password` or change `datadir` to the correct path.

 If the server starts but you get a `JSON-error`, your rpc_user and/or rpc_password is probably wrong.
-Try to check if you have multiple -config files (in the default location and in the new location if you moved the installation).
+Check your configuration files and check so you don't have multiple -config files (in the default location and in the new location if you moved the installation).
+You can also try to change the authentication method.
+If you use rpcuser and rpcpassword try the cookie method or the other way around.

 ## Start the server